Objectivity in the quantum Brownian motion revisited: Objectivity in QBM

 \section{Objectivity in QBM}

-Our main purpose in this section is to revisit the objectivity conditions for the QBM model under the recoilless limit with a thermal initial state for $\rho_0=\bigotimes_k\rho^{(k)}_{\text{th}}$ previously studied in \cite{Tuziemski:2015, Lee:2023ozm}.
+Our main purpose in this section is to revisit the objectivity conditions for the QBM model under the recoilless limit with an initial thermal state for $\rho_0=\bigotimes_k\rho^{(k)}_{\text{th}}$ previously studied in \cite{Tuziemski:2015, Lee:2023ozm}.
 The thermal state $\rho^{(k)}_{\text{th}}$ for the $k$th environment is a function of the Hamiltonian for a harmonic oscillator, $H^{(k)}_0$,

 where $\beta\equiv1/k_BT$, $k_B$ is the Boltzmann constant and $T$ is temperature.
-Also, $H_F$ turns out to be the Hamiltonian for a harmonic oscillator up to some factor.
+Also, $H_F$ turns out to be the Hamiltonian for a harmonic oscillator up to a constant.
 Equivalently, Ref. \cite{Lee:2023ozm} computes $U^{(k)}_{\text{eff}}$ using the interaction picture absorbing the Hamiltonian for a harmonic oscillator.
 In particular, the QBM structure under the recoilless limit with a thermal initial state allows us to obtain the exact objectivity markers without any further approximation.
 Refs. \cite{Tuziemski:2015, Lee:2023ozm} derive exact objectivity markers in this setting with particular initial classical trajectories, i.e. at $\phi=0$ and $\phi=\pi/2$.
 This section analyzes the objectivity markers with a general phase $0\leq\phi\leq \pi/2$, which are derived in Appendix \ref{appendix}.
-It turns our that the obtained objectivity markers here is the generalized formulas to those obtained in \cite{Tuziemski:2015, Lee:2023ozm} for $\phi=0$ and $\phi=\pi/2$.
-A decoherence factor and a generalized overlap for QBM in \eqref{A:decoherence factor} and \eqref{A:generalized overlap}, respectively, are derived as
+One can see that the objectivity markers obtained here at $\phi=0$ and $\phi=\pi/2$ are the same as those obtained in \cite{Tuziemski:2015, Lee:2023ozm}.
+A decoherence factor and a generalized overlap for QBM in Eq. \eqref{A:decoherence factor} and Eq. \eqref{A:generalized overlap}, respectively, are derived as

 and

 where

 with the notations $c\equiv\cos(\Omega t+\phi)$, $s\equiv \sin(\Omega t+\phi)$, $c_0\equiv\cos\phi$ and $s_0=\sin\phi$ have been used and the resonant factor $Q_k$